 - Letters of recommendation

 - Professional liability coverage certificates or carrier information from all locations worked in the last 10 years

 - Court or legal documentation on any past/pending malpractice or other legal matter

 Having these documents prepared and organized can help you avoid potential roadblocks to securing your ideal position.

 7. Be Flexible in Your Search

-Understand that each facility has their own needs and requirements.
-They also have policies and procedures they need to follow when it comes to shift coverage, employee interactions and the length of your contract.
+Understand that each facility has its own needs and requirements.
+They also have policies and procedures they need to follow when it comes to shift coverage, employee interactions, and the length of your contract.
 Be open to accommodating the facility in areas that you are willing to negotiate.